maxsitt/insect-detect-docs/docs/deployment/analysis.md

 ![Plot top1 classes per recording](assets/images/top1_classes_per_rec.png){ width="500" }

-By default, all tracked insects (= unique `track_ID`) with less than 3 or more than 1800 images will be removed from the final `metadata_classified*_top1.csv`.
-This can exclude many false tracking IDs, e.g. insects moving too fast to be correctly tracked or objects that are lying on the platform and are incorrectly detected as insects.
-Depending on the speed and accuracy of the deployed detection model and the respective recording duration, adjusting these thresholds (by using the optional arguments `-min_tracks` and/or `-max_tracks`) can result in more accurate data on insect abundance/activity.
-You could also run the `csv_analysis.py` script with `-min_tracks 1` to keep the original data and take a look at the distribution of the number of images per tracking ID.
+You could run the `csv_analysis.py` script with the optional argument `-min_tracks 1` to not remove any tracking IDs with less then a specified number of images.
+The following plot can then be used for a visual inspection of the distribution of the number of images per tracking ID.

 ![Plot images per tracking ID](assets/images/imgs_per_track.png){ width="500" }